-Different preliminary clinical trials, observational studies and meta-analyses suggest that Astragalus might have the potential to reduce certain chemotherapy-induced side-effects such as nausea, vomiting, diarrhea, bone-marrow suppression; improve the quality of life of advanced cancer patients; improve cancer related fatigue and anorexia and synergize with certain chemotherapies and improve their therapeutic effectiveness, especially in non-small cell lung cancer.
-However, astragalus may interact with certain drugs including chemotherapies for cancer, leading to adverse events.
+Different preliminary clinical trials, observational studies and meta-analyses suggest that Astragalus extract might have potential health benefits and may help reduce certain chemotherapy-induced side-effects such as nausea, vomiting, diarrhea, bone-marrow suppression, improve the quality of life of advanced cancer patients; improve cancer related fatigue and anorexia and synergize with certain chemotherapies and improve their therapeutic effectiveness, especially in non-small cell lung cancer.
+However, astragalus extract may interact with certain drugs including chemotherapies for cancer, leading to adverse events.
 Hence, random use of Astragalus supplements should be avoided.

 What is Astragalus?

 Astragalus is a herb that has been used in Traditional Chinese medicine for hundreds of years.
 It is also known as “milk vetch” or “huang qi” which means “yellow leader”, since its root is yellow in color.

 Astragalus extract is known to have medicinal properties and is generally used to support a healthy immune system.
 There are over 3000 different species of Astragalus.
 However, the most commonly used species in the astragalus supplements is Astragalus membranaceus.

 The root is the medicinal part of the Astragalus plant.
 The health benefits of Astragalus extract is attributed to the different active compounds present in the plant including:

 - Linoleic acid

 Of these, Astragalus polysaccharide is considered as the most important component with multiple pharmacological effects.

 In Traditional Chinese Medicine, Astragalus extract has been used alone or in combination with others herbs for various health conditions.
 Following are some of the health benefits and medicinal properties claimed for Astragalus.

 - May have antioxidant properties